mosenberg/hyper-db/website/docs/sql/external/formats.md

 ## Text Format {#external-format-text}

-When the `FORMAT => 'text'` option or a file extension of `.txt` is used, the data is read or written as a text file (as in PostgreSQL) with one line per table row.
+When the `FORMAT => 'text'` option or a file extension of `.txt` is used, the data is read or written as a text file with one line per table row.
 Optionally, gzip compressed text files can also be read, with the extension `.txt.gz`.

-A schema inference is not possible with text files.

 Columns in a row are separated by the delimiter character.
 The column values are string representations of the